 - a serious risk to public health or public safety or the environment;

 - a serious risk to the maintenance of law, including the prevention, investigation and detection of offences and the right to a fair trial;

 - an act, omission, or course of conduct by a public official that is oppressive, improperly discriminatory, or grossly negligent, or that constitutes gross mismanagement.

-b) How to report Serious Concerns or Serious Wrongdoing
+b.
+How to report Serious Concerns or Serious Wrongdoing.

 People have a range of options to speak up if they notice something that’s not right.

-A Fidelity Life Person can report a Serious Concern or Serious Wrongdoing by:
+People can report a Serious Concern by:

 - letter, email or telephone to the Chairperson of Fidelity Life’s Audit & Risk Committee;